fireofearth/paperjs-bug-demo/README.md

 ## Paper.js Bug Demo

 This repo is a demonstration of a bug I found while using Paper.js.
 It only appears in Windows and MacOS (Firefox and Chrome).
+Please view the demo by opening drag_circles.html on your browser.

 Please take a look at https://github.com/paperjs/paper.js/issues/1749